-Making sure that the workers who handle your machining equipment are able to use it efficiently, effectively and safely is important.
+Making sure that the workers who handle your machining equipment can use it efficiently, effectively and safely is important.

-Hands-on time with the kit can of course help build experience and understanding, but it is better to formalize training in order to make progress.
+Hands-on time with the kit can of course help build experience and understanding, but it is better to formalize training to make progress.

 With that in mind, here are just a few tips to follow if you want to focus your training efforts and achieve the desired results.